2B or not 2B, a study of bottom-quark-philic semi-visible jets: Signal reconstruction

 \item Jet reconstruction with a variable radius (VR)~\cite{Krohn:2009zg} was introduced to increase the signal reconstruction efficiency for boosted resonance searches.
-The VR algorithm needs the minimum and maximum allowed jet radius, as well $\rho$, which is the mass parameter, resulting in the effective radius of the VR jets to scale as $R~\rho/\pT$.
-While different choices can be made for input jets to VR algorithm, starting from trackjets (jets only with charged particles at particle level) where going to much lower \pT is feasible, we used \antikt jets with radius parameter of $0.4$ with a minimum \pT of 30~GeV as input to VR algorithm.
-The trackjets do not capture the totality of the SVJ, which we saw leads to non-optimal performance for signal to background discrimination later.
-The minimum radius was kept at $0.4$ and the maximum was set to $1.5$ to stay well within the central part of the detector.
-The suggested value of $\rho$ is $<2\pT$ in case of resonance searches, here we used 200~GeV.
+The VR algorithm needs the minimum and maximum allowed jet radius, as well $\rho$, which is the mass-like parameter, resulting in the effective radius of the VR jets to scale as $(R\rho/\pT)$.
+While different choices can be made for input jets to VR algorithm, starting from track-jets (jets only with charged particles at particle level) where going to much lower \pT is feasible.
+However the track-jets do not capture the totality of the SVJ, which we saw leads to non-optimal performance for signal to background discrimination later.
+We therefore used \antikt jets with radius parameter of $0.4$ with a minimum \pT of 30~GeV as input to VR algorithm.

+The minimum radius was kept at $0.4$ and the maximum was set to $1.2$ to stay well within the central part of the detector.
+The suggested value of $\rho$ is $<2\pT$ in case of resonance searches, here we used 500~GeV, which is consistent with using a leading jet \pT of 250~GeV.
 It was checked that using a lower value did not affect the shape of kinematic distributions, but reduced the acceptance.
 This can be understood from the fact that SVJ indeed behaves like a multi-prong jet~\cite{10.21468/SciPostPhys.10.4.084}.
-Since VR jet radius adaptive compared to RC, we decided to use VR jets over RC jets.
-ATLAS has used VT tracks jets in previous searches~\cite{ATLAS:2021shl}.
+Since VR jet radius is adaptive compared to RC, we decided to use VR jets over RC jets.
+ATLAS has used VR tracks jets in previous searches~\cite{ATLAS:2021shl}.

+\item Jet reconstruction with Dynamic Radius Jet Clustering Algorithm (DR)~\cite{Mukhopadhyaya:2023rsb} allows the radius to vary dynamically based on local kinematics and distribution in the angular plane inside each evolving jet.
+It modifies the fixed radius by an additional term, which captures the \pT-weighted standard deviation of the distances between pairs of fundamental constituents of an evolving pseudojet (i.e. the intermediate jet).
+This can be useful for SVJ signal as wider radiation pattern makes these jets larger, but not uniformly larger, as the use of VR jets showed.

 \end{itemize}